Zion National Park Wedding Photographers

 Wedding Locations in Zion National Park

 As you fill out your application, you’ll also want to consider which one of the six location options you’d like for your ceremony.
-At this time, Zion does not allow for ceremonies, no matter the group size, outside of these six locations, even if you’re eloping.
+At this time, Zion does not allow for ceremonies, no matter the group size, outside of their six sanctioned locations, even if you’re eloping.
 Keep in mind, the accommodation limit applies to all in attendance, including yourself, the officiant, wedding party and any other vendors (like ourselves).

 While the Park is restrictive on where you can host a ceremony, thankfully, they allow us to shoot portraits anywhere the general public is allowed to access.
 So even though we can’t hold your ceremony at your favorite viewpoint, we can certainly get there and snag some epic portraits of you there!